jgrajale/CIT360/Portfolio/Threads/Notes.md

 Interfaces provide a way for programmers to lay the groundwork of a class.
 They are used to design the requirements for a set of classes to implement.
 The interface sets everything up, and the class or classes that implement the interface do all the work.

+* Threads.java demonstrates how treads work and Race.java with Racer.java demonstrates how multithreading works.

+* **What are the Executors? -**

+ * The Executor framework is an abstraction layer over the actual implementation of java multithreading.
+It is the first concurrent utility framework in java and used for standardizing invocation, scheduling, execution and control of asynchronous tasks in parallel threads.
+The execution rules are defined during the creation of the constructor.
+And then the executor runs the concurrent threads following the rules set earlier.

+ * Executor implementation in java uses thread pools which consists of worker threads.
+The entire management of worker threads is handled by the framework.
+So the overhead in memory management is much reduced compared to earlier multithreading approaches. - see Exector1.gif

+ * **Create an Executor**

+ First you need to create an instance of an Executor or ExecutorService.
+The Executor class has a number of static factory methods to create an ExecutorService depending upon the requirement of the application.
+Following are two main methods to create executor service.

+   * The newFixedThreadPool () returns a ThreadPoolExecutor instance with an initialized and unbounded queue and a fixed number of threads.
+   * The newCachedThreadPool () returns a ThreadPoolExecutor instance initialized with an unbounded queue and unbounded number of threads.

+* Executor.java and PrintJob.java demonstrates how Executors work

+* **

  * In this folder there is an example of a calculator that multiplies, adds and subtracts using MVC